d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 ### Loss Function

-Before we start thinking about how *to fit* our model, we need to determine a measure of *fitness*.
+Before we start thinking about how to *fit* data with our model, we need to determine a measure of *fitness*.
 The *loss function* quantifies the distance between the *real* and *predicted* value of the target.